sovrin-foundation/protocol/themis/proof.md

 # Proof Format

-A proof is a JSON document that derives from one or more claims.
-It demonstrates in a cryptographic/mathematical way that claims held by the prover satisfy constraints requested by a verifier.
+A proof is a JSON document that derives from one or more credentials.
+It demonstrates in a cryptographic/mathematical way that attributes within credentials held by the prover satisfy constraints requested by a verifier.

 Proof formats are likely to evolve over time, as the ecosystem's requirements for proving become more sophisticated, and as claims